turingschool/portfolios/students/1806-front/alexander-ela/2018107-alexander-ela-m3.md

 -----------------------

 ## A: End of Module Assessment
-I received generally positive feedback on the majority of my end of module assessment.
+I received generally positive feedback on the majority of my final project assessment.
-I did struggle a little bit with refactoring the array prototype problem I was given, although I did manage to get the desired result.
-I suspect that much of my struggle was due to nerves, as I strongly believe that I put a significant and sustained amount of effort in practicing array prototype methods daily, both in pairs and on my own.
+My instructor seemed certain of my capability to progress to the next module when I asked her if I would be advancing.

 ## B: Individual Work & Projects